 Texas Rising Star - 2014, 2015 and 2016

-The court granted a Rule 12(b)(6) motion to dismiss in which a variable annuity issuer asserted a statute of limitations defense.
+Pritsker v.
+American General Life Ins.
+Co., Case No. 3:15-cv-00846 (D. Conn.
+2016); Appellate Case No. 16-2776-cv, 2017 WL 2257338 (2d Cir.
+2017).
+The trial court granted a Rule 12(b)(6) motion to dismiss in which a variable annuity issuer asserted a statute of limitations defense.
 The Plaintiff purchased a variable annuity in early 2008 which almost immediately lost value as a result of the severe market downturn later that year.
 He waited until 2013 to file suit, by which time his claims were time-barred.
+The Second Circuit affirmed the judgment on appeal.

 Lead counsel representing a securities broker/dealer in FINRA arbitration proceedings initiated by a group of 22 investors asserting claims relating to failed real estate investment trusts.
 All claims were favorably resolved after multiple days of mediation.

-Assisted securities broker/dealers in conducting internal investigations regarding suspected insider trading, violation of industry rules and selling away by registered representatives.
+Assists securities broker/dealers in conducting internal investigations regarding suspected insider trading, violation of industry rules and selling away by registered representatives.
+After the severe decline of the real estate markets in 2008, Jason assisted his broker/dealer clients in developing innovative litigation strategies to defend influx of lawsuits relating to real estate investment trusts.

 “We Were Never Told That!”: Avoiding Litigation By Disclosure and Explanation of Annuity Taxation to Customers.
 Presentation, Oct.
 3, 2012 at International Claim Association Annual Education Conference, Orlando, Florida.